astimajo/twitter-sentiments-analyzer/README.md

 for only relevant purposes, in this purpose: Demonstration only.

 **Future Improvements**
--More Machine learning frameworks like tensorflow and sklearn to be applied for more advanced apps -Making the API key change available on the UI to make the app more user-friendly.
+- More Machine learning frameworks like tensorflow and sklearn to be applied for more advanced apps
+- Making the API key change available on the UI to make the app more user-friendly.
--Deployment to Docker to make sure of uniform runtime on all systems and configs.
+- Deployment to Docker to make sure of uniform runtime on all systems and configs.
--launching the web app to a hosting service for easy access/on the go use.
+- launching the web app to a hosting service for easy access/on the go use.
--renaming some variables in jinja2 and python to improve readability.
+- renaming some variables in jinja2 and python to improve readability.

 **How to launch the Application**
 1. install pip3 if none sudo apt install python3-pip -y